You might be able to get support to help you stay independent at home or in your local area. This could include the type of support listed below.

 Care visits during the night to help you stay safe and independent at home.

 A break for carers while the person they care for is looked after by someone else.
+It lets you take time out to look after yourself and helps stop you becoming exhausted and run down.
 This could be at home, in a day centre or in a care home.

 Supported living